CliMA/ClimaOcean.jl/docs/src/Metadata/metadata_overview.md

 ```

 When `Metadata` represents just one date, we call it [`Metadatum`](@ref).
-For examples, consider global temperature from January 1st, 2010 from the
+For example, consider global temperature from January 1st, 2010 from the
 [EN4 dataset](https://www.metoffice.gov.uk/hadobs/en4/),

 ```@example metadata